paulowen/relativeflow/content/post/connected-static-routes.md

 Distance vector protocols are link specific.
 They form a list, or a vector, of directly connected links and send the vector to their connected neighbours.
 If they have received a list from a neighbour, they increase the hop count (or metric depending on the protocol and its algorithm) and send them along with their list of directly connected links.

+The next sections steps through two examples for RIPv2 and EIGRP to see how they behave with a static route flagged as directly connected.

+## RIPv2 Example

-So, if we were to run RIPv2 between R1 and R2, with both routers replicating a common scenario of simply enabling the process on all connected links (network 0.0.0.0), and then we reproduce a connected static route as we described in Scenario 1, what would happen?
+If we were to run RIPv2 between R1 and R2, with both routers replicating a common scenario of simply enabling the process on all connected links (network 0.0.0.0), and then we reproduce a connected static route as we described in Scenario 1, what would happen?
 Let's see!

 R1 configured is as follows.
 R2 has an identical configuration.